bloominstituteoftechnology/Sprint-Challenge-Advanced-React/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit the `ANSWERS.md` file to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Why would you use class component over function components (removing hooks from the question)?
+- [ ] Why would you use class component over function components (removing hooks from the question)? assuming hooks are not involded, class component brings functionality that we normally didn’t get with the React API when using function components.

 - [ ] Name three lifecycle methods and their purposes.

+        Mount:component is being built out from the ground up, Your render method is invoked and componentDidMount gets called as well

+        Update: updating component data, setState can be used to change the component’s state data, forcing a call to render.

+        Unmount:Component is removed from the screen, componentWillUnmount is called and can be used for any clean up you may need to do.

-- [ ] What is the purpose of a custom hook?
+- [ ] What is the purpose of a custom hook? we compose hooks in a custom hook to extend multiple pieces of stateful logic.

 - [ ] Why is it important to test our apps?
+        We write tests to give us confidence in the code we are shipping to production.

 ## Project Set Up